vigorousnorth/MaineCampaignFinance2018/readme.md

 > a <- 6
 > a = 4
 ~~~~
-Here, we’ve created a new variable called “a” and assigned the value “6” to it.
+Here, we’ve created a new variable called `a` and assigned the value `6` to it.
-You might expect the second line, “a=4”, to return FALSE.
+You might expect the second line, `a=4`, to return `FALSE`.
 But it doesn’t:
 ~~~~
 > a
 [1] 4